neilsh-msft/ms-tpm-20-ref/Samples/ARM32-FirmwareTPM/README.md

 CFG_TA_DEBUG=y          Turns on debug output from the TAs, and enables extra correctness checks in the fTPM TA.

-### Notes about building OPTEE for the IMX platform flavors:
+### Notes about building OpTEE for the IMX platform flavors:
 The build options are:

 "CFG_TEE_CORE_LOG_LEVEL" defines the tracing level for the optee OS.
 "1" is fatal errors only, other values increase debug tracing output.